CARV-ICS-FORTH/H3/README.rst

 H3
 ===

 H3 is an embedded High speed, High volume, and High availability object store, backed by a high-performance key-value store (Kreon, RocksDB, Redis, etc.) or a filesystem.
 H3 is implemented in the h3lib library, which provides a cloud-friendly API, similar to Amazon's S3.
 Python and Java wrappers are also available.
+An H3 FUSE-based filesystem allows object access using file semantics.

 For design details and APIs, consult the `documentation <docs/>`_.